 4. The dimples of the buttock, is where we hold a lot of tension that crawls all the way up the spine to the behind the shoulder blades, which in turn burn up to the base of the skull.

-5. Let your body relax over the tennis ball until the tension dissolves.
+5. Let your body relax over the tennis ball, crystal sphere or large tumblestone until the tension dissolves.

-6. Still lying on the floor, when the ball is under your upper back and neck, rotate the arm slowly along th floor to over your head and slowly back.
+6. Still lying on the floor, when the ball is under your upper back and neck, rotate the arm slowly along the floor to over your head and slowly back.

 7. When the ball is under the right buttocks, with the foot flat on the floor, slowly lower the right knee to the floor on the right side.
 Move to ball to the left buttock and repeat the motion.

-8. Use the tennis ball on each one of the 18 trigger points.
+8. Use the tennis ball, crystal sphere or large tumblestone on each one of the 18 trigger points.
 Gently massage these areas.

 9. This is often a painful procedure.
 The trick is to find your pain threshold, then pass it.
 Once, you stand up, you will understand how you got the amazing results.

-10. Always use the breath when working with the tennis ball.
+10. Always use the breath when working with the tennis ball, crystal sphere or large tumblestone.
 Inhale deep and then exhale as you dig the ball into the trigger point.

 Chiropractic care is a science, art, and philosophy of healing that has been practiced around the world for nearly 5000 years.
 Physicians in ancient China used spinal manipulation or tuina to help their patients, as did Hippocrates.
 Chiropractic care has gained respect as a safe, drug-free, and natural treatment for: headaches, joint pain, spinal disk conditions, and strains, sprains, and other injuries.
 Chiropractic can also offer significant relief for allergies, asthma, digestive problems, and other disorders.